DevRel-Foundation/tools-catalog/docs/index/by-job-category/user-experience.md

 # USER EXPERIENCE

-Any tools for defining or understanding user experience.
+Tools that can help support defining or understanding user experience.
 This includes designing user interfaces and mockups as well as collecting feedback from users.

 - [Create A User Interface Mockup](#create-a-user-interface-mockup)